-Use professional judgment to award up to a maximum of 20 marks according to the
+Use professional judgement to award up to a maximum of 20 marks according to the following grid.
+Placing in any of the mark bands should be on a 'best-fit' basis.

-Level Mark Descriptor 0 No rewardable material Level 1 1-4 some indication that the text is intended as a website contribution some limited attempt to engage reader in subject basic ability to fit language to required task has at least some acknowledgement of the intended audience Level 2 5-8 a fair attempt to create a website contribution is a suitable format generally adopts reasonably appropriate tone, but not sharply convincing or consistent some attempt to fit language and style to purpose has some register relevant to the specified audience Level 3 9-12 sound in its capacity to write appropriately for a website contribution a clear grasp of how to relate to the specified audience writes with sound control over style and tone choice of register and vocabulary relates soundly to audience (peers) Level 4 13- 16 writing shows good appreciation of required approach and format for a website contribution a good, well-chosen tone of voice vocabulary varied, flexible and appropriate to the task relates well to the intended audience (peers), with use of appropriate register Level 5 17- 20 style and structure very successful and highly appropriate to a website contribution successful and consistent adoption of apt tone choice of register and vocabulary extremely well-adapted to audience (peers), communicating effectively and lucidly engages audience with sympathy, flair and assured language control an excellent, perceptive awareness of format following grid.
-Placing in any of the mark bands should be on a 'best-fit' basis
+Level Mark Descriptor 0 No rewardable material Level 1 1-4 some indication that the text is intended as an article some limited attempt to engage reader with the subject basic ability to fit language to required task has at least some acknowledgement of the intended audience Level 2 5-8 a fair attempt to create an article in a suitable format generally adopts reasonably appropriate tone, but not sharply convincing or consistent some attempt to fit language and style to purpose has some register relevant to the specified audience Level 3 9-12 sound in capacity to write appropriately for an article a clear grasp of how to relate to the specified audience writes with sound control over style and tone choice of register and vocabulary relates soundly to audience (peers) Level 4 13-16 writing shows good appreciation of required approach and format for an article a good, well-chosen tone of voice vocabulary varied, flexible and appropriate to the task relates well to the intended audience (peers), with use of appropriate register Level 5 17-20 style and structure very successful and highly appropriate to an article successful and consistent adoption of apt tone choice of register and vocabulary extremely well adapted to audience (peers), communicating effectively and lucidly engages audience with sympathy, flair and assured language control an excellent, perceptive awareness of format